-Many new mobile satellite services are at the planning or pre-operational stage (see http://wo.jcommops.org/cgibin/WebObjects/JCOMMOPS.woa/wa/menu?abbrev=J_SAT_COMM), and these are attractive to buoy operators, both from the cost perspective and from the increased operational flexibility (e.g. two-way communication) that they potentially offer.
+Many new mobile satellite services are at the planning or pre-operational stage (see http://wo.jcommops.org/cgibin/WebObjects/JCOMMOPS.woa/wa/menu?abbrev=J\SAT\COMM), and these are attractive to buoy operators, both from the cost perspective and from the increased operational flexibility (e.g. two-way communication) that they potentially offer.
 Systems, which feature a continuous global coverage (e.g., those intended to supplement the existing terrestrial cell phone networks), would in addition allow a return to truly synoptic reporting of observations.

-However, most of these new systems will never reach full operational capability, nor will buoy operators ever achieve more than minority status.
+Many of these new systems will may not full operational capability, nor will buoy operators ever achieve more than minority status.
 Systems such as Iridium and Orbcomm, which have in fact launched services, encountered severe financial difficulties before emerging into commercial viability.
-Potential users of any new systems therefore need to exercise considerable caution in selecting a replacement for Argos.
-Argos for their own part has responded with a development programme, which should greatly increase the usefulness of their system for data buoy operations.
+Potential users of any new systems therefore need to exercise considerable caution in considering a replacement for Argos.
+Argos has responded with a development programme, which should greatly increase the usefulness of their system for data buoy operations.
 In particular, they have established a protocol for the assimilation of data from third party communications providers into their own GTS processing chain.